kingsdigitallab/kolo-django/README.md

 # Libraries

-Libraries you could you for your app:
+Libraries used in this prototype:

 * <a href="https://vuejs.org/v2/guide/">Vue.js</a>: a client-side html templating system.
 Generates UI from json data.
+* <a href="https://pouchdb.com/getting-started.html">PouchDB</a>: a javascript library to manipulate CouchDB data
+* <a href="https://www.w3schools.com/jquery/">jQuery</a>: a javascript library to simplify HTML manipulation
 * <a href="http://bulma.io/documentation/overview/start/">Bulma</a>: a minimal CSS framework that works well with Vue.js
-* <a href="https://pouchdb.com/getting-started.html">PouchDB</a>: a javascript library to manipulate CouchDB data